shunliz/AWS-certificate/lead2pass-questions7.md

 **Answer: B **

 Users need a bucket policy to grant or deny accounts to read and upload files in your bucket.

 ---

+**QUESTION 298**

+You would like to create a mirror image of your production environment in another region for disaster recovery purposes.
+Which of the following AWS resources do not need to be recreated in the second region? \(Choose 2 answers\)

+A. Route 53 Record Sets

+B. IAM Roles

+C. Elastic IP Addresses \(EIP\)

+D. EC2 Key Pairs

+E. Launch configurations

+F. Security Groups

+**Answer : A,C**

+---